OpenCLIM/citycat-dafni/README.md

 ## <a name="png">Create PNG map of max depth</a>
 Rasterio is used to create a 1280 x 960 pixel map of maximum.
-This image is intended to enable quick interpretation of results but it may not always provide a good visualisation as the colour scale is set based on the maximum overall depth.
+This image is intended to enable quick interpretation of results but it may not always provide a good visualisation as the colour scale has a maximum value of 1m.